John Ghindia: Coaching career

-Ghindia later served as a tennis and ice hockey coach at Ecorse High School in his home town of Ecorse, Michigan.
-He coached the Ecorse High School tennis team from 1964 to 1986, leading the team to several state championships and compiling a record of 251-82.
+Ghindia later served as a tennis and ice hockey (one year, State Runner-up) coach at Ecorse High School in his home town of Ecorse, Michigan.
+He coached the Ecorse High School tennis team from 1964 to 1986, leading the team to a number of league and regional championships and compiling a record of 251-82.
 Ghindia retired from teaching in 1986.

-Ghindia also served as the director of the Ecorse Recreation Department for 16 years starting in 1962.
-He used his position as recreation director to promote tennis in the Ecorse community.
-He also helped pioneer the youth hockey program in the Downriver area of metropolitan Detroit.